-Colorado is home to some of the best camping and backpacking spots all within a relatively short driving distance of Denver, and I’ve found some of the best spots are mostly along rivers and streams with a few exceptions.
+Colorado is home to some of the best camping, hiking, and backpacking spots all within a relatively short driving distance of Denver, and I’ve found some of the best spots are mostly along rivers and streams with a few exceptions.
 Enjoy some of my personal favorites

 Ansel Watrous Campground – found on the Poudre River just west of Fort Collins and less than a mile from the Mishawaka Amphitheatre.
 This spot boasts some waterfront spots along the river where the water levels can be high making for a very rolling and powerful river.
 Tubing and rafting is still doable during lower PSI levels (pound per square inch).
 Like any waterfront spot, bring plenty of bug spray in the summer.

 Lone Rock Campground – located in Deckers, CO, about an hour-and-a-half from Denver.
 This campground is in very high demand due to its location to Cheeseman Canyon and the ever present fly fisherman on the South Platte River.
 If this campground is full, head north on Highway 67 from Deckers town center to find several campgrounds along the river.
 Lone Rock is the best campground but reserve months ahead of time for the best spots.
 While in Deckers, check out the shop Flies and Lies to get set up with the best fishing gear and information.

 Guenella Pass Campground – about 10 miles south of Georgetown, CO right on Guenella Pass.
 There are some riverfront camping spots but reserve well in advance for those.
 This campground is at higher altitude, 10,900 ft, so even in the summer, make sure to bring warm cloths for night time.